 - Duplicate?
 If a new imported transaction matches a transaction already posted in your account, it will show a possible duplicate warning, even if the description is different.
 This duplicate warning will appear if the two transactions have the same external account (e.g., Savings, Checking, Credit Card), the same dollar amount and the date of the new transaction is within seven days of the posted transaction.
 If it is actually a duplicate transaction, dismiss the transaction.
 If it’s not a duplicate, then assign it to an account and accept it as usual.

 - Save Your Progress: You can save your progress any time and come back to this page later to finish posting your transactions.

-- Post Transactions: When you click “Post Transactions,” you will see a Transactions Summary page, showing the date, description, and debits and credits for the transaction.
+- Post Transactions: When you click “Post Transactions,” you will see a Transactions Summary page showing the date, description, debits, and credits for the transaction.
 If needed, you can void this journal entry right away from this page.

 Viewing Posted Transactions

 Go to Reports > Accounting > Financial Reports > General Ledger.
 You can now see the imported bank transactions posted as journal entries